 What is Mead

 Mead is a fermented alcoholic drink made from honey.
+This is where it gets its nickname Honey wine.
 It is straightforward and not nearly as complex as the juggling act that brewing craft beer is.
 Brewing an ale is a complex relationship between the types of grains used, how well you can extract the fermentable sugars from the crushed grains, and how you then balance the sweetness with bittering agents like hops.

 Due to its simplistic fermentation process vs an ale, it is sometimes called honey wine.
 Do not be tricked though as mead is not wine either.
-The big difference is that wine is produced from the fermentation of the fruit juices of grapes, while mead is made with honey.
-It is not uncommon though to have a mead that is fermented with wine or champagne yeast.
+The big difference is that wine is produced from the fermentation of the fruit juices of grapes, while mead is made with fermented honey.
+It is not uncommon though to have a mead that is fermented using a wine yeast, or champagne yeast for dry sparkling meads.

 What is Beer